rzuritamilla/phr/os_ab_jul19/PITCHME.md

     </ul>
 </div>

-Note: we need to make science accessible to the public and so i plea for a new faculty prize on science communication.
-For me citizen science also means that we need to work with problem owners on real life problems. our science should lead to technological breakthroughts but also to solutions that can be deployed in the field.
-This also means that we could do more to connect with society and with the global south, we could crowdsource the definition of problems, data collection and data analysis.
+Note: We need to make science accessible to the public and so i plea for a new faculty prize on science communication.
+For me citizen science also means that we need to work with problem owners on real life problems. our science should lead to technological breakthroughs but also to solutions that can be deployed in the field.
+This also means that we could do more to connect with society and with the global south, we could crowd-source the definition of problems, data collection and data analysis.

 ---
 ### Measurement school